fly-hiring/backend-engineer-challenge/README.md

 ## What We Want You to Do

 This project comes with a basic [invoice model](app/models/invoice.rb) and [migration](db/migrate/20221027223051_create_invoices.rb), but it's incomplete.
 We want you to build the remaining pieces of the invoice model (if anything is missing) as well as the invoice items (line items).
-Don't worry about getting the underlying usage and pricing right - if you need inspiration, you can work off the [Fly.io pricing page](https://fly.io/docs/about/pricing/), but your best guess is fine.
+Don't worry about modeling usage or pricing, just focus on invoices.

 Once you have the models worked out, we want you to show us how you would sync invoices to Stripe.
 **We don't want you to write to the actual Stripe API!**